 This is the 2nd installment in our series: We Told You So! where we show prominent individuals, institutions, and media sources just now noticing what we’ve been saying all along.

-Following the previous post on Why Democratization Will Fail in the Middle East - which underscored the need to develop a vibrant civil society for democracy to function properly – CNN’s Fareed Zakaria presents a fascinating study by a Harvard economics professor on the Arab world’s political reality (see video):
+In a previous post we discussed why democratization will fail in the Middle East – and explained that for a democracy to properly function there first needs to develop a vibrant civil society.
+Now CNN’s Fareed Zakaria presents a fascinating study by a Harvard economics professor on the Arab world’s political reality which shows just that.
+(See video):

 Zakaria: Explaining the Arab World’s Democracy Deficit

 As Egypt’s election campaign gathers pace, we are seeing the rise of candidates from Islamic parties, one more radical than the next.
 Across the Arab world, the promise of a new birth of freedom has been followed by a much messier reality.

 It raises the question in many people’s minds: Why does it seem that democracy has such a hard time taking root in the Arab world?

 As it happens, a Harvard economics professor, Eric Chaney, recently presented a rigorous paper that helps unravel that knot.
 Chaney asks why there is a “democracy deficit” in the Arab world and systematically tests various hypotheses against the data.
 He notes that such majority-Muslim nations as Turkey, Indonesia, Albania, Bangladesh and Malaysia have functioning democratic systems, so the mere presence of Islam or Islamic culture cannot be to blame.